 - Financial statements and other documents pertinent to calculating the projected income of your business.

 Before you provide any sensitive information to yours or third-party insurance company, it is recommend that you speak with a business insurance attorney in order to ensure you claim is processed properly, thoroughly, and effectively.
-Our business insurance attorneys will advise you on the business insurance claims process, help you determine the amount of business income lost, review your business insurance policy, along with your commercial lease agreement, if any.
+Our business lawyers at KAASS Law will advise you on the business insurance claims process, help you determine the amount of business income lost, review your business insurance policy, along with your commercial lease agreement, if any.

 What Should I Consider When Filing Business Insurance Claim?